 2. Projects are limited to a space of 30 inches front to back (depth), 48 inches in width (when opened), and 60 inches in height.
 (Additional support equipment may be placed under the table, but not at the sides.)
 Entries will be placed on display tables according to class levels and disciplines.

-After all entry forms have been received by the state fair director and the final list of contestants has been published for the state fair, the classification of a project in a particular discipline cannot be changed.
+After all Official 2024 Social Studies Fair Entry Forms have been received by the state fair coordinator and the final list of contestants has been published for the state fair, the classification of a project in a particular discipline CANNOT be changed.
+Similarly, classification CANNOT be changed after entries have been submitted to the regional director.

-3. If a project includes audio or video recording, slides, computers, or a combination of these audiovisual media, the total listening/viewing time may not exceed ten minutes.
-Audio media should be presented in such a way that it is not distracting to its neighboring projects.
+3. If a project includes audio or video recording, slides, computers, or a combination of these audiovisual media, the total listening/viewing time may not exceed FIVE minutes.
+Any audio media should be presented in such a way that it is not distracting to its neighboring projects.